Pitt-Hopkins syndrome (PTHS) is caused by changes in the TCF4 gene on chromosome 18.

 TCF4 mutations cannot be found in a small proportion of children who have PTHS symptoms.
 There are several possible reasons for this:

-- The child has an unusual type of mutation that we are unable to see with existing gene testing techniques
+- The child has an unusual type of change that we are unable to see with existing gene testing techniques

 - There is a second, unknown, gene that causes PTHS